Rohith0009/YT-Spammer-Purge/README.md

 <br>

-**What Is This?** - Allows you to filter and search for spammer comments on your channel and other's channel(s) in many different ways AND delete/report them all at once (see features below).
+**What Is This?** - Allows you to filter and search for spammer comments on your channel and others' channels in many different ways AND delete/report them all at once (see features below).

 **How to Download:** Click the "[Releases]" link on the right, then on the latest release, under 'Assets' click to download "YTSpammerPurge.exe".
 (You might have to click "Assets" to view the files for the release)
 > * [Linux Setup Instructions](https://github.com/ThioJoe/YouTube-Spammer-Purge/wiki/Linux-Installation-Instructions)